SimonBiggs/scriptedforms/README.md

 ## Quick start

-If you would like to quickly take scriptedforms for a spin first install it:
+If you would like to take scriptedforms for a spin first install it:

 ```bash
 pip install scriptedforms